Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 THANK YOU…

-Thank you, First Chapter Plus Magazine, for publishing the first of my two-article series on zombie books, "Don't Say the Z Word!"
-My article is on page 29.
+Thank you, First Chapter Plus Magazine, for publishing my article about children's books featuring cats in space.
+My article is on page 22.

 SELF-PUBLISHER CORNER